lkerr/groundfish-MSE/documentation/econ_module.md

 The statistical estimation of the model takes place externally to the MSE model -- there isn't a need to have this occur simultaneously (yet).

+The econometric model of targeting uses Real (1st quarter of 2016) US dollars, deflated using WPU0223 - the PPI for Unprocessed and Prepared Seafood.

+## Quota Price submodel

+### In Brief

+The quota price model uses the econometric results of Lee and Demarest (In Review).
+Lee and Demarest estimate two step model to understand the determinants of quota prices in groundfish from 2010-2019.
+In the first step, a hedonic price function is estimated on transactions-level data to recover the per-pound price of quota for each stock.
+In the second step, a reduced form model is estimated to explain the variation in quota prices using output prices, quota availability, observer coverage rates, and other explanatory variables.
+"Corner solutions," characterized by excess supply of quota (low quota utilization rates) and a zero price are prevalent; therefore a hurdle model with an exponential functional form for the outcome equation was used.

+The quota price model was estimated in Real (1st quarter of 2010) US dollars, using the GDP Implicit Price Deflator (GDPDEF).
+Therefore, the quota price submodel first predicts quota prices in Real 2010 US dollars, then converts them to 2016Q1 dollars to match the units of the targeting model.

 ## The Main Simulation code

 ### Options